Skip to content

 “This gym hits different.
 It’s a vibe, for real.”

 Which translates to, “This gym is different in a very good way.
-I will definitely work out here, that is a fact.”
+I will definitely work out here.
+That is a fact.”

 See, not so hard, right?